 Other common rounding methods such as rounding-up in Excel will, over a large number of rounded values, bias away from the unrounded total.

-Bankers rounding (or Round half-to-even) is the default rounding mode used in IEEE 754 computing functions and operators.
+Bankers rounding (or Round half-to-even) is the default rounding mode used in IEEE 754 computing functions and operators and is considered the standard in financial and statistical operations.

 Rounding on Export